Meg Connery

+Connery played a key role in spreading the suffragist message, organising speaking tours in rural counties and regularly contributing to the feminist journal Irish Citizen.
+During World War I, she critiqued laws like the Contagious Diseases Acts, seeing them as favouring men's interests.
+Connery's health deteriorated after a miscarriage in 1914, but she continued to campaign for women's rights and peace.
+She opposed both the 1921 Anglo-Irish Treaty and the Irish Civil War and later worked for labour rights with the Irish Linen Workers' Union.
+She remained lifelong friends with fellow campaigner Hanna Sheehy Skeffington and died in 1956.

+Early life

-Margaret Knight was born to parents John and Bridget Knight (née Kelly) in Westport, County Mayo.
+Margaret Knight was born to parents John and Bridget Knight (née Kelly) in Triangle, Aughagower, Westport, County Mayo.
 She was the third of nine children.
 One sister, Bridget was also involved in the suffragette movement in America.
 Her uncle, a Franciscan Friar encouraged her education.
-Her husband was John Patrick 'Con' Connery and they married in Clonmel in July 1909.
-Little is known about her before her involvement with the Irish Women's Franchise League.
-'Meg' Connery worked with Hanna Sheehy-Skeffington and was as becoming vice-chairwoman of the Irish Women's Franchise League.
+Known as Meg, she married Con Connery in 1909.
+Little is known about her life before her involvement with the Irish Women's Franchise League.

+Suffrage activity

+Meg Connery worked with Hanna Sheehy-Skeffington and was as becoming vice-chairwoman of the Irish Women's Franchise League.
 She was known for her activism, breaking windows and throwing rocks as well as demonstrating, working on the Irish Citizen and going to jail for the cause.
 She is particularly remembered for the photo taken of her distributing copies of the Irish Citizen to Bonar Law and Sir Edward Carson.

 Imprisonments and demonstrations

 Connery had no illusions that women would vote in any way differently than men, or that they would use their vote more effectively.
 She was against the double standards that occurred between women and men.
 She wrote about it for The Irish Citizen more than once.
 In Ireland, as elsewhere, public morals must continue in an unhealthy state while we tolerate the shameful double moral standard Despite her regular arrests for destruction of property Connery was entirely against the use of violence to gain the vote.
 She was jailed for a week in November 1911 after one demonstration and again in November 1912 when she was with the group who broke windows at the Custom House.
 In 1912 she heckled Winston Churchill.
-In 1914 Connery arranged for the first speeches on suffrage in Longford, Leitrim, and Roscommon.
-In January 1913 she again broke the windows of Dublin Castle and was arrested, this time getting one month's imprisonment.
+In January 1913 she again broke the windows of Dublin Castle and was arrested, this time getting one month's imprisonment alongside Mabel Purser, Barbara Hoskins and Margaret Cousins.
 During this time, while in Tullamore, the women went on hunger strike as part of their demand to be treated as political prisoners.
 One of the other prisoners, Hoskins suffered heart failure and was released.
 The other women won their position.
+In 1914 Connery arranged for the first speeches on suffrage in Longford, Leitrim, and Roscommon.